gilligan/gilligan.github.io/about.md

 There are several ways in which I can help you out.
 I can ..

 - write code for you in various languages and also quickly learn new ones.
-- mentor Engineers and help you to bootstrap mentorship programs and improve onboarding experiences.
+- mentor Engineers and help you to bootstrap mentorship programs
-- help you to foster a mindset around quality, testing and excellence in your feature teams.
+- help you to foster a mindset around quality and testing
-- help you to identify bottlenecks and shift them out of your Engineering teams.
-- organize events/(un-)conferences for your Engineering teams to boost knowledge-sharing and collaboration.
+- organize events/(un-)conferences remote and on-site
-- help you to figure out what you are looking for in Engineers and how to interview them.
+- help you with hiring and interviewing Engineers
 - run workshops on FP, Nix and other topics.

 Sounds interesting?
-Let's talk.
+Great, let's talk!

 ## How To Reach Me